The Finale (What We Do in the Shadows): Writing

 When asked over the ending, Kayvan Novak said, "I was aware that the writers left it quite late to decide what they were going to do with the last episode, and, understandably, they needed that time to make good decisions.
 It's a bit of pressure.
 But they also didn't give themselves too long to overthink what it would be.
 And I think that that shows in the final execution of that last episode.
 They've done it beautifully."
 Mark Proksch offered his own interpretation, "A hundred years from now, these idiots will still be in their house going through the exact same motions that they've been going through for 200 or 300 years.
 And I find that refreshing in some way."

 Despite the series establishing that Nandor would try to have a relationship with the Guide, Novak knew that was not going to be the case.
 "I mean, come on she knows him too well.
 You know, she's met the guy and she knows exactly what he's up to.
 He's just taking his chances because he's run out of ideas.
 So, you know, she's the last potential partner at the house party who just has no interest in him whatsoever.
 It was never gonna happen."

 Filming

 The episode wrapped filming on May 3, 2024.

 Alternate scenes

 When Nadja hypnotizes the viewer into imagining their own "perfect ending", three different versions are seen.
-Each ending serves as a spoof, using Newhart, The Usual Suspects, and Rosemary's Baby as basis.
+Each ending serves as a spoof, using Newhart, The Usual Suspects, and Rosemary's Baby as bases.
 The episode was broadcast three times in a row, with each broadcast showing a different "perfect ending".
 The original broadcast version is the version seen in streaming, while the other two are seen in the extra tabs in Hulu.